-The continuation of a Basin Committee established at the district maintenance station of the Ministry of Land, Infrastructure and Transport, Japan, has been placed in danger [47].
-The River Law of Japan was revised in 1997 to ensure that river plans reflect the opinion of local inhabitants.
+The continuation of a Basin Committee established at the district maintenance station of the Ministry of Land Infrastructure and Transport has been placed in danger.
+The River Law was revised in 1997 to ensure that river plans reflect the opinion of local inhabitants.
 This is the first step of a Basin Committee method that includes local inhabitants in deliberations concerned with river planning.
 The Basin Committee gave a commitment in 2003 not to build new dams.
-In contrast, the Bureau of Rivers within the Ministry of Land, Infrastructure and Transport, Japan, blocked the construction of just two of five dams proposed in 2005.
+In contrast, the Bureau of Rivers within the Ministry of Land, Infrastructure and Transport blocked the construction of just two of five dams proposed in 2005.
 It is now common for local residents to oppose the construction of new dams.
-As the true intention of the Ministry of Land, Infrastructure and Transport, Japan, is to suppress the voice of local residents, the Basin Committee is necessary because there is opposition to new dams.
-As residents participate in meetings of the Basin Committee the interest taken in a river increases among residents and they try to maintain a river according to the revised River Laws; consequently, residents are aware of the dangers during floods and are involved in improving local disaster prevention measures.
+As the true intention of the Ministry of Land, Infrastructure and Transport is to suppress the voice of local residents, the Basin Committee is necessary because there is opposition to new dams.
+The interest taken in a river increases among residents when maintaining a river according to the revised River Laws because residents participate in meetings of the Basin Committee; consequently, residents are aware of the dangers during floods and are involved in improving local disaster-prevention measures.